It's surprisingly easy to make a homemade pesto sauce. It's made with just seven ingredients and takes about ten minutes to make.

-- Place the basil, garlic and pine nuts in food processor.
-Process a few seconds, until coarsely chopped.
+- Place the basil, garlic, and pine nuts in your food processor.
+Process for a few seconds, until coarsely chopped.

-- Add the salt, pepper and oil and process until smooth and fully combined, about 30 seconds, stopping to scrape the sides with a spatula if necessary.
+- Add the salt, pepper, and oil.
+Process until smooth and fully combined, about 30 seconds, stopping to scrape the sides with a spatula if necessary.

-- Transfer to a bowl and mix in the cheese.
+- Transfer the mixture to a small bowl and mix in the cheese.